 In federal, state, and local Fair Housing regulations children come under the protective class of “familial status”.
 It is unlawful to discriminate against children in any way.

 If a resident has good credit it is common practice to collect first month’s rent and a security deposit up front only.
-A security deposit can be used for any to cover tenant damages and unpaid rent.
+A security deposit can be used to cover tenant damages and unpaid rent.
 The security deposit is held in a property trust account as required by state real estate regulations.

 Below is a schedule of the rent and eviction process: